-The ins and outs of life insurance aren’t common knowledge in our country, which is exactly why it’s a subject worth exploring, especially if you’ve increasingly found yourself in the company of real estate agents, in-laws or babies.
+Life insurance 101 isn’t common knowledge in Canada, which is exactly why it’s a subject worth exploring, especially if you’ve increasingly found yourself in the company of real estate agents, in-laws, or babies.

 Just because we don’t want to think about something… doesn’t mean we don’t need to.

 But where to begin?
 Is a death benefit a charity concert?
 Does “participating insurance” come with a ribbon?
 Is “return-of-the-premium” a new Star Wars flick?